Chapter 9: Statements Summary and Error Checking

 is exactly the same as a normal CREATE TABLE

-SQLite; when the table is created, SQLite sees only the part it cares about, the part before the AS
+SQLite; when the table is created, SQLite sees only the part it cares about, which is the part before the AS

 .